rajch/LBCC-book/chapter8.md

 Thus far, we have been emitting CIL instructions as soon as we parse anything.
 In the resulting executable, these instructions are executed in the order in which they were emitted.
 How do we cause instructions to be executed out of order?

 Like any other "machine" language, CIL provides jump or branch instructions, which cause execution to, well, jump to another instruction.
 In CIL, the destination of such jump instructions is a number, which is a signed offset from the current instruction.
-This means that if we emit a branch instruction with the offset 4, the next instruction executed will be the one four places after the current instruction; if we use the offset -3, it will be the one three places before.
+This means that if we emit a branch instruction with the offset 4, the next instruction executed will be the one four places after the current instruction; if we use the offset -3, it will be the one three places before[^1].

-    The above explanation is a simplification.
-The offset is actually calculated in bytes, starting from the start of the instruction following the jump instruction itself.
-To properly calculate the offset, we need to know how many bytes are taken up by each instruction and its parameters.
-Fortunately, because we use the Reflection Emit library to generate CIL, we don't have to calculate the offset ourselves.

 I'm sure you can see a problem immediately.
 In a parser like ours, at the point when a jump instruction must be emitted, we don't yet know the exact offset to jump to.
 To understand this, let us examine how our `If` statement might translate down to CIL.